beckycode/3-column-preview-card-component/README.md

 When I tried to add the footer I learnt a new way to do it, just setting the `min-height: 100vh` in the body and then in the footer add:
 `margin-top:auto`

+I also added a small transitions in buttons to make it a little interactive

 ### Continued development

 I did this project previously some years ago and I wanted to compare how I would do it this time, and definitely I've improved a lot.